 - There needs to be more connection with the Manawatū River and more elements of Rangitāne culture expressed within the Esplanade.

 - Provision for safe and easy vehicle access, movement and parking is important.
 These elements need to be designed, ordered and allocated efficiently so that those with mobility impairments, minivans and coaches (with young and old passengers) and service vehicles are catered for as a priority.

-The masterplan is being consulted upon as part of Council’s 10 Year Plan process as it forms a key part of the strategic moves we have planned for the city.
-As such, the method, timeframe and your opportunity to speak to your submission are being hosted through that process.
+The masterplan was consulted earlier this year as part of Council’s 10 Year Plan process, as it forms a key part of the strategic moves we have planned for the city.